Who do you need to meet and what should you look out for on an exploratory overseas business trip?

 Next, decide how will you get around between meetings.

 Distances and traffic in strange cities can be deceptive.
 Does the city have Uber, Taxify or an app like that?
 I’ve done 6 meetings a day in Santiago, but would struggle to do 2 in Mumbai or Cairo.

 There’s much more to think about.
-If you’re thinking of making an exploratory trip and want more suggestions, get in touch with me — I’d be happy to help.
+If you’re thinking of making an exploratory trip and want more suggestions, get in touch with me via our contact page — I’d be happy to help.

 Thoughts and comments?
-Leave them below, or email or call me.
+Leave them below, or get in touch via our contact page.

 Remember, international expansion is easier than you think.